Installing Dojo

 dojoup

-is the preferred way to install and manage Dojo installations:
+is an alternative way to install and manage Dojo installations.

 Install dojoup